PodewitzLab/PyConSolv/README.md

 Changelog from v 1.0.1:

 - More counterions are parametrized and supported by default
-- Box size can not be specified using the `-box` parameter
+- Box size can now be specified using the `-box` parameter

 # PyConSolv